 Dissemination

 A dissemination event was held at the University of Manchester in December 2022 to which representatives of Transmission Operators and Distribution Network Operators were invited.
 It was attended by representatives from Eirgrid, ENWL, ESB, NIE, SPEN, SSEN and UKPN.
 The progress and aims of this project were presented along with other projects on SF6 and SF6 alternatives.
-Another event was anticipated in 2023/2024 as this was popular, however an event is now expected in September 2024.

 A paper “Production, Analysis and Identification of Crystal By-products in C3F7CN Mixtures” was presented at the CIGRE Symposium in Cairns, Australia in September 2023.